Muhomorik/csharp-named-pipe-sync/.junie/guidelines.md

 - Do orchestrating components mutate entities directly instead of going through application services?
 If so, refactor to route changes via services to ensure events are emitted consistently.
 - Do event aggregators only compose and forward streams without side effects, and are errors logged by logging the exception object?
 - Do DTOs, entities, and aggregates define a helpful [DebuggerDisplay] to improve debugging clarity?
+- Does the class implement IDisposable when managing Rx subscriptions or disposable resources?
+- Are all Rx subscriptions managed through CompositeDisposable for proper cleanup?
+- Is CompositeDisposable properly disposed in the Dispose method?

 ---